shammyowens/TeamasLoadTest/README.md

 * Colourloop - version 1.0 - This is a PowerShell script return RGB values for a pixel and loop.
 Useful for building workload scripts when page is refreshes.

 ## Setup
 * Create a file share and copy the contents of this project in at the root.
-Ensure the test users can write to the root of the share and to the errors folder (this is for the endtest.txt signaller file and to copy error screenshots)
+Ensure the test users can write to the status and errors folders (this is for the endtest.txt signaller file and to copy error screenshots)

 * Copy the workload.ps1 script and amend the Initialize-Test and Start-Test functions to complete whatever workloads you want to run.